 Maths at St James

-At St James Primary we strive to we build bright futures, enabling all children and adults to reach their full potential.
-Throughout the year, parents are invited into school to support and enjoy children’s learning through workshops and experiencing life in class.
+At St James Primary we strive to build bright futures, enabling all children and adults to reach their full potential.
 By using concrete manipulatives, pictorial diagrams and abstract representations, children become fluent in the fundamentals of mathematics, learn to reason mathematically and to solve problems.
 We believe that being able to talk about the mathematics the children are experiencing is vital for them to be able to reason and solve problems, so we use rich questioning and discussion, active and involving teaching approaches and actively encourage reflection on learning.